There are several clubs that reflect our students varied interests.

 - Feline Club is a variation of people that like cats and people that hoard cats, ones on the edge of crazy and the crazies, who both, nonetheless, have some passion for felines.
 Our club focuses on raising the understanding of all cat species, using the knowledge we have of a simple house cat to further our understanding of the creatures and learn beyond the scope to find comparisons between species.
 As for helping the community, wet labs will guide our members towards the application of contact and communication with clients in the real world, as well as applying feline friendly practices to a normal clinic.
 Our members are continuously attending spay days and fostering cats to aid in the control of the population of stray animals, finding homes for the animals, and assisting in any way possible to make the world a better place, for feline and friend.

 - Advisors: Drs.
-Armstrong, Scully, and M. Welborn
+Chance Armstrong, Clare Scully, and Matt Welborn

 - Contact: email@example.com

 - Food Animal Medicine club strives to educate students and the public on the importance of production animals (cattle, poultry, small ruminants) and sports animal medicine.
 We promote the education of a number of areas under the umbrella of food animal medicine including husbandry, hobby, private ownership (pets), and rodeo.
 As a club we offer wet lab opportunities for members and interested parties to further their hands-on experience in production animals.
 We also encourage students to become involved with the American Association for Bovine, Small Ruminant, and Swine Practitioners and offer representative positions for each as well as the opportunity to attend annual symposia with these organizations.